Dąbrowa Górnicza: Industrial growth

 After the Third Partition of Poland (1795), Dąbrowa was annexed by Prussia and incorporated into its newly formed province of New Silesia.
 The Prussians discovered rich deposits of coal here and the first coal mine was established by Friedrich Wilhelm von Reden in 1796.
 In 1799, first detailed map of this area was created, on which a settlement called Stara Dąbrowa is presented.
 It was located along a road from Kraków to Upper Silesia.
 The coal mine established by von Reden attracted workers, and a settlement was soon established around it.

 In 1807, Dąbrowa was regained by Poles and included within the short-lived Polish Duchy of Warsaw.
 After the duchy's dissolution in 1815, it became part of Russian-controlled Congress Poland.
 In 1846, the Cieszkowski Coal Mine was opened, named after Józef Cieszkowski.
 The Zinc Plant Konstanty operated as early as 1823, and the Huta Bankowa steel works, which is still in operation, was built in Dąbrowa Górnicza in 1834.

-The first primary school was opened in 1820, and first Roman Catholic church of St. Alexander was built in the 1870s.
+Other factories were also established, including brickworks, a kitchenware foundry, a wire, nails and chains factory, and a steel and rail factory that supplied railroad tracks for the Warsaw–Vienna railway and Russian railways.
+The local cultural center was the Resursa, visited by writers Eliza Orzeszkowa, Maria Konopnicka, Stanisław Przybyszewski, and actress Helena Modrzejewska.